Bynaryman/vh2v/README.md

 Please, refer to [Yosys installation](https://github.com/YosysHQ/yosys#building-from-source) for more details.

 Let's proceed with GHDL installation:
-Important note, GHDL is written in [ada](https://en.wikipedia.org/wiki/Ada_(programming_language)) and therefore needs an ada compiler.
+Important note /!\: GHDL is written in [ada](https://en.wikipedia.org/wiki/Ada_(programming_language)) and therefore needs an ada compiler.
 The latter can be installed on ubuntu as such:
 ```
-sudo apt install gcc-ada
+sudo apt install gnat-gps
 ```

 Then, the installation: